Tom Fitzgerald

 My earliest memory of being interested in broadcasting came in the second grade.
 We took a school trip to a local radio station.
 The DJ told us he'd open up the microphone in the studio and us kids could call out the name of whatever record he was going to play.

 The idea of being able to reach people and tell them things over the air just fascinated me.
 I was hooked.
-As an elementary and high school student, I was always interested in current events so even at a young age I was plotting to follow a career in the news business.
+As an elementary and high school student, I was always interested in current events, so even at a young age I was plotting to follow a career in the news business.

 I graduated from William Paterson University in Wayne, New Jersey.
 Since my college was not far from New York City, I was able to land internships with some of the major networks.

-I joined FOX 5 back in 2003 after coming up through the ranks at TV stations in New Jersey.
-It was there on the morning of September 11, 2001, while anchoring the morning news, a director said into my earpiece "Fitz, a plane may have crashed into the World Trade Center, can start talking to people about this?"
+I joined FOX 5 DC back in 2003 after coming up through the ranks at TV stations in New Jersey.
+It was there on the morning of September 11, 2001, while anchoring the morning news, a director said into my earpiece, "Fitz, a plane may have crashed into the World Trade Center, can you start talking to people about this?"
 As you know, that morning was a defining one for all of us.
 In the following days, I found myself traveling to both the Pentagon and World Trade Center as the smoke still hung in the air.

 So what captivates my interests outside of work?
 The first one is simple: being the best parent and husband I can be for my family.
 Music is a very big part of my life.
-Growing up at the Jersey Shore I was constantly exposed to new sounds, new bands and I still seek out new music.
+Growing up on the Jersey Shore I was constantly exposed to new sounds, new bands and I still seek out new music.
 It keeps me in touch with the world around me.

 I'm also the owner of a particular sense of humor.
 It's a bit skewed, a bit at an angle, but having the ability to make other people laugh in a high-pressure environment is something I'm glad I can do.